Questions and Answers: Victims of Human Trafficking, T Nonimmigrant Status

 Q. How Do You Become Eligible For T Nonimmigrant Status?

 A. To qualify for T nonimmigrant status you must:

 - Be or have been a victim of severe trafficking in persons.

 - Be physically present in the United States, American Samoa, or the Commonwealth of the Northern Mariana Islands, or at a port of entry on account of trafficking.

 - Comply with any reasonable request from a law enforcement agency for assistance in the investigation or prosecution of human trafficking.

 - Demonstrate that you would suffer extreme hardship involving severe and unusual harm if you were removed from the United States.

-If under the age of 18 at the time of the victimization, or if you are unable to cooperate with a law enforcement request due to physical or psychological trauma, you may qualify for the T nonimmigrant visa without having to assist in investigation or prosecution.
+If you are under the age of 18 at the time you file this application, or if you are unable to cooperate with a law enforcement request due to physical or psychological trauma, you may qualify for the T nonimmigrant visa without having to assist in investigation or prosecution.

 You must also be admissible to the United States or obtain a waiver of admissibility.